paulswithers/icec-widgets-starter/README.md

 git clone https://github.com/icstechsales/icec-widgets-starter.git

+### Open the repo directory in VS Code

+Click on Open folder... in the Welcome page

+Navigate to the icec-widgets-starter and click on Openn

 ### Initialize and start the Express Server

 We will use an Express server to host our widgets during development and testing.  blah blah ...

+Open a new terminal by selecting **View** > **Integrated Terminal**

 cd icec-widgets-starter